Skip to content

 The Button anatomy includes elements for Icon, Label and the DS Button container (since it has relevant visual attributes applied to it).

 This card-like example has multiple anatomy sections, one for each variant that includes one or more newly detected elements.
-This complete anatomy feature is available for upgraded subscribers
+This complete anatomy feature is available for upgraded subscribers.

-Material modal date picker
+Extreme example: Material modal date picker

 In this extreme example, the Anatomy itemizes every cell of the calendar.
 As markers surround the date picker in a first ring, the plugin then begins including a second ring of markers slightly offset until those, too, run out of space.
 For each element, the plugin attempts to place a marker on all four sides in the first ring, then all four sides of the second ring, and then gives up.